 Who can see my documentation?

 Documentation of disability is kept separate from the student’s college file.
-Only Disability Support Services staff have the ability to see student files.
+Therefore, only Disability Support Services staff have the ability to see student files.

 How does Disability Support use my documentation?

-- Determine Eligibility for Specific Accommodations for Equal DSS
+- Eligibility for specific cccommodations for equal DSS

-The extent of documents required may vary depending on the claimed disability and requested accommodations.
-Additional documents may be requested as needed in order to provide the most appropriate accommodations.
+The extent of documents DSS requires may vary depending on the claimed disability and requested accommodations.
+DSS may request additional documents as needed in order to provide the most appropriate accommodations.

 When does DSS need a copy of documentation?